 Chicago gate sticks wine all day, not August.
 Which is dumb.
 A little tweaking lets you incorporate very simple rhyming correspondences.
 Eight equals ate.
 Sticks is six.
 Which turns the whole thing into a dipsomaniacal tragedy: Chicago ate six wines all day — not in August.

-Hacks for Remembering Every Password
+Memory Hack for Remembering Every Password

 Most big firms use programs, apps and wireless dongles to constantly update passwords to keep electronic files safe.
-However, you may not have that kind of scratch, so instead you’ve got a secret legal pad filled edge to edge with all your logins and passwords.
+However, you may not have that kind of scratch, so instead you’ve got a secret legal pad filled edge-to-edge with all your logins and passwords.
 Just as you may have developed a naming convention for all your files, you can create a master password format that allows you to generate new passwords on the fly.

 How to Do It